 Australian finger lime is a citrus tree, and as such, you will need to find a rich, citrus specific soil mix.
 Soil needs to be quite rich and still well-draining.
 An average PH balance between 6 and 7 is also recommended.

-Supplementing the soil with a slow-release fertilizer every 2 or 3 months will also be beneficial.
+Supplementing the soil with a slow-release fertiliser every 2 or 3 months will also be beneficial.
+For plants grown in the garden, enrich the soil with some compost and well-rotted manure before planting.

 Look After Your Flowers & Fruit